 Photoshop Selection Tools Explained

-The tools in question are at the top chunk of your toolbar.
+The tools in question are at the top section of your toolbar.
 If you don’t have a toolbar in your setup, go to Window in the top menu and make sure Tools is checked.

 Rectangular Marquee Tool

-low detail, but fast
+Low detail, but fast.

-Selecting large, boxier chunks of your work.
+Select large, boxier chunks of your work.
 You can’t capture much detail, but it’s a quick and simple tool.

 Hold SHIFT to get a perfect square selection.